All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Science Behind Inflammation: Two Distinct Systems

-Your body runs two very different inflammatory programs, and understanding the distinction is essential to designing an effective protocol.
+Your body runs two very different inflammatory programs, and understanding the distinction is important to designing an effective protocol.

 Acute Inflammation: The Fire Department

 The resolution phase is just as active as the initiation phase.
 Your body produces specialized pro-resolving mediators (SPMs), including resolvins, protectins, and maresins, that actively signal immune cells to stop fighting and start cleaning up .
-This is not passive.
+This isn't passive.
 It requires energy, specific nutrients, and intact signaling pathways.

 Chronic Inflammation: The Smoldering Fire